About Mohs Surgery

 What to Expect

-A Mohs procedure is not a simple solution, but with a skilled team and the right amount of anesthesia, most patients report only minor discomfort.
+A Mohs procedure is not a simple solution, but with a skilled team and the right amount of anesthesia, most patients report only minor discomfort that can be managed with over-the-counter pain relievers.
 Mohs surgery is usually performed as an outpatient procedure, with patients able to drive themselves home afterward.
 Although the site will be heavily bandaged, it is possible to resume routine, non-strenuous activities the next day.
 This rules out any strenuous exercise or heavy activities for up to 1 – 2 weeks.
 If sutures were utilized, they will be removed within 6 – 14 days.
 Scarring will vary for each procedure.
 The success rate for removing all cancerous tissue from the site is very high, ranging from 97% to 99%.

 Frequently Asked Questions